danburzo/lathe/README.md

 ></script>
 ```

-> The paths to the bundled assets contain _hashes_ — sequences of alphanumeric characters that help deal with the browser cache.
+Notice that the paths to the bundled assets contain _hashes_ — sequences of alphanumeric characters that help deal with the browser cache.
 Whenever you make a change to a file, its gets a new hash.

 ## Reference